-The Quadrantid meteor shower is 2019's first major meteor show - and we don't have long to wait!
+The Quadrantid meteor shower is 2022's first major meteor show.

-The "Quads" shower happens every January and is described as an above-average meteor shower, meaning that it produces up to 120 meteors an hour.
+The "Quads" shower happens every January and is described as an above-average meteor shower, meaning that it produces around 100 meteors an hour.

 So if you are lucky you should be able to see something - even Nasa calls it "one of the best annual meteor showers."